-- Meet and interact with personnel from one of our seven admitting master's degree departments/programs (see the full schedule below)
+- Interact with personnel from one of our seven admitting master's degree departments/programs in small groups

-- Inspiration from our robust opportunities to enrich your education in and out of the classroom
+- Discover robust opportunities to enrich your education in and out of the classroom

-- Join from anywhere, and meet our diverse community of students, faculty, and staff
+- Join from anywhere, and meet our diverse community of current students, faculty and staff

 We Are Michigan Public Health